PriyankaMaru28/Guide-to-the-Masters-Project/README.md

 Go to backend folder in the project

-Then open database folder and open db.js
+Then open database folder and open db.js.

-Then provide the details of your database hostname, username, password and the database schema name (which was created in step1) .
+Create a .env file and add all the variables in it and then provide the details of your database hostname, username, password and the database schema name (which was created in step1) .

+Step 7 : Assign the axios variable
+ Go to Frontend folder and create the .env file and assign the axios link to "http://localhost:1000"

 Step 7 : Run the program